ushby/ushby-xng/README.rst

 Contact
 =======

-Come join us if you have questions or just want to chat about SearXNG.
+Go and join them if you have questions or just want to chat about SearXNG.
+Or just contact ushby at mailto:management@ushby.org.

 Matrix
   `#searxng:matrix.org <https://matrix.to/#/#searxng:matrix.org>`_